Feng Shui Consultant in Porto. Feng Shui of Porto, Portugal

 Biophilia of Porto and the area

-The area here is sometimes called the Green Coast (Costa Verde) from the verdant vegetation that the wet weather offers.
-Go to Parque de Serralves, a tranquil sculpture park, set around a lake, about four miles west of the centre with the stunning pink art-deco villa, Casa de Serralves (check out the pink marble bathroom).
+The area here is sometimes called the Green Coast (Costa Verde) for the verdant vegetation it offers, thanks to the wet weather.
+Go to Parque de Serralves, a tranquil sculpture park, set around a lake, about four miles west of the centre, with the stunning pink art-deco villa, Casa de Serralves (check out the pink marble bathroom).

 Food, wine – the wood element

 Desert wine port is delicious (ideally drunk in a chocolate cup).
-Cafe Santiago serves the Port’s favourite sandwich called Francesinha or Frenchie for short (wet-cured ham, smoke-cured sausage, French sausage, steak or roast meat) which was created in the early sixties.
+Cafe Santiago serves the Port’s favourite sandwich, the Francesinha, or Frenchie for short (wet-cured ham, smoked sausage, French sausage, steak or roast meat), which was created in the early sixties.
 Another very popular place to get, probably the best sandwiches in Porto, is Casa Guedes.

 Art and architecture

 Check it out – Trash animal by Bardalo II.
-Porto has some good modern architecture worth seeing such the Casa da Música, designed by Dutch modern master Rem Koolhaas for Porto’s elevation to European Capital of Culture in 2001.
+Porto has some good modern architecture worth seeing, such as the Casa da Música, designed by Dutch modernist master Rem Koolhaas for Porto’s designation as European Capital of Culture in 2001.
 It has a tiny concert hall inside, home to the Porto National Orchestra and famous for its extraordinary acoustics.
-Have a drink on the terrace of the restaurant, from which you can just about peek the Atlantic.
+Have a drink on the terrace of the restaurant, from which you can just about see the Atlantic.

 Shopping

 Clous Porto is a neat shop that has been selling soap for over 100 years (not recommended for people who obsessively wash their hands).
-Promesas de cera (wax promises) is a Portuguese Catholic tradition of making wax body parts to offer them on church altars and there are shops selling them.
+Promesas de cera (wax promises) is a Portuguese Catholic tradition of making wax body parts to offer them on church altars; shops sell them.

 Water element

-Although Porto is near the sea and has a river, it has a few fountains such as the fountain of the Lions built in 1886.
+Although Porto is near the sea and has a river, it has only a few fountains, such as the Lions Fountain, built in 1886.

 Church of Saint Ildefonso, Igreja Paroquial de Santo Ildefonso, Porto Portugal